Li-Kane/Li-Kane/README.md

 # Hello, my Name's Kane 👋

-I'm a 4th Year Computer Science Major at UC San Diego interested in learning and developing the skills to design elegant solutions to real-world problems.
+I'm a 4th Year Computer Science Major and Math Minor at UC San Diego interested in learning and developing the skills to design elegant solutions to real-world problems.
 If you'd like to know more, check out my website! [kaneliportfolio.com](https://kaneliportfolio.com)

 ## Contact
 - kal036@ucsd.edu